Working with lenders

 Find out how they apply extra payments

-Making extra payments is a good way to reduce your balance and save on interest payments, but don’t assume how the payment will be applied to your account.
+Making extra payments is a good way to reduce your balance and save on interest payments, but don’t assume how the payment will be applied to principal.
+It will be applied as required by federal regulations.

 - Honor your grace period